Time Encoding of Finite-Rate-of-Innovation Signals: Reconstruction in the Presence of Noise

-\reqnomode which is a quadratic program with an affine equality constraint.
-The matrix $\bPsi$ is taken to be independent of $\bh$ with the evaluation of the matrix from the update in Eq.~\eqref{eq:xMinimiser}.
-The minimiser has a closed-form expression given by (cf. Chapter 5, \cite{boyd2004optimisation})
+\reqnomode The matrix $\bPsi$ is considered independent of $\bh$ with the evaluation of the matrix from the update in Eq.~\eqref{eq:xMinimiser}.
+The minimizer of \eqref{eq:hGenfri} has a closed-form expression given by (cf. Chapter 5, \cite{boyd2004optimisation})

-Using the subprograms \eqref{eq:xGenfri} and \eqref{eq:hGenfri}, the minimiser of \eqref{eq:genfri} can be found using the alternating minimization strategy.
-The attractive aspect is that each step has a closed-form solution.
-The downside is that the solutions involve matrix inversions, which are computationally demanding, and also suffer from numerical instability \cite{pan2016towards}.
-Pan et al. suggested that the updates for the minimizers in each subprogram can be formulated as a solution to a larger linear system of equations using slack variables.
-Their result is presented in the following proposition.
+The minimizer of \eqref{eq:genfri} can be found using alternating minimization of \eqref{eq:xGenfri} and \eqref{eq:hGenfri}.
+The attractive feature is that each step has a closed-form solution.
+The downside is that the solutions involve matrix inversions, which are not only computationally demanding, but also prone to numerical instability \cite{pan2016towards}.
+Pan {\it et al.} suggested that the minimizers in each subprogram can be expressed as solutions to larger linear systems of equations using slack variables, which is presented next. \begin{proposition} The optimization in \eqref{eq:xGenfri} can be carried out by solving the following linear system of equations: